awsdocs/aws-panorama-developer-guide/docs-source/gettingstarted-compatibility.md

 ## Supported cameras<a name="gettingstarted-compatibility-cameras"></a>

 The AWS Panorama Appliance supports H\.264 video streams from cameras that output RTSP over a local network\.
+For camera streams greater than 2 megapixels, the appliance scales down the image to 1920x1080 pixels or an equivalent size that preserves the stream's aspect ratio\.

 The following camera models have been tested for compatibility with the AWS Panorama Appliance:
 + [Anpviz](https://anpvizsecurity.com/) – IPC\-B850W\-S\-3X, IPC\-D250W\-S
 + [Axis](https://www.axis.com/) – M3057\-PLVE, M3058\-PLVE, P1448\-LE, P3225\-LV Mk II
 + [LaView](https://www.laviewsecurity.com/) – LV\-PB3040W